June 16, 2016

 Scholten & Baijings’ Glass Gradient Turns the Material on Its Head

-Glass is often emblematic of transparency, so it makes it an odd choice when privacy is what’s needed.
-Not necessarily, says Scholten & Baijings.
+Glass is often emblematic of transparency.
+So it makes it an odd choice when privacy is what’s needed.
+Scholten & Baijings’ new architectural glass collection for Skyline Design not only promises coverage but adds an exciting visual counterpoint to the typical office arrangement.

 In a unique collaboration with Skyline Design, Scholten & Baijings prepared a new line of architectural glass.
 As its name suggests, the Glass Gradients series creates a sense of depth and texture through the use of color gradients.